Pricing and Valuation under the Real-World Measure: Motivation

 These issues are highly relevant both from a theoretical and a practical perspective.
 Albeit the given exposition is rigorous in a mathematical sense, most of the presented results have a clear economic content.
-In particular, the results developed in this paper fit harmonically into different coexistent branches of financial mathematics and finance theory.
+In particular, the results developed in this work fit harmonically into different coexistent branches of financial mathematics and finance theory.
 I hope that their practical implications are substantial.
-The industry still keeps inventing complicated financial instruments, which permanently poses new challenges to the quant.
-This paper provides a universal approach for assessing the fair value of a contingent claim, irrespective of whether it is ``plain vanilla'' or ``exotic,'' which might be considered helpful to the practitioner.
+The industry still keeps inventing complicated financial instruments, which is a permanent challenge for the quant.
+This work shall provide a universal approach for assessing the fair value of a contingent claim, which might be considered helpful for the practitioner.

-The main result of this paper requires a complete financial market.
+The main result of this work requires a complete financial market.
 Unfortunately, the classic notion of market completeness has got a bad reputation.
 In simple financial markets, i.e., if the number of assets is finite, the assumption of market completeness is very restrictive.
 In the continuous-time framework, only a small number of models are known to be complete, e.g., Bachelier's Brownian-motion model, the Black-Scholes model, the compensated Poisson process, and Azéma martingales \citep{CR1976,HP1981,JP2008}.
 For this reason, many alternative approaches have been proposed during the last decades.
-In particular, the concept of market completeness has been adopted to complex financial markets, i.e., to markets with an infinite number of assets \citep[see, e.g.,][]{AH1995,BJ1999,Delbaen1992,JM1999,JJM1999}.\footnote{For a nice overview of those contributions see \citet{Biagini2010}.\fspace} From a probabilistic point of view, this essentially relaxes the notion of market completeness, but sets higher standards for the economy.
-In view of the vast amount of financial instruments and the increasing globalization of financial markets, complexity can be regarded as an appropriate assumption, at least for every well-developed economy.
+In particular, the concept of market completeness has been adopted to complex financial markets, i.e., to markets with an infinite number of assets \citep[see, e.g.,][]{AH1995,BJ1999,Delbaen1992,JM1999,JJM1999}.\footnote{For a nice overview of those contributions see \citet{Biagini2010}.} On the one hand, this essentially relaxes the notion of market completeness, but on the other hand market complexity sets higher standards for the underlying economy.
+In view of the vast amount of financial instruments and the increasing globalization of financial markets, complexity can be regarded as an acceptable assumption, at least for every well-developed economy.